menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wilmot - Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wilmot - Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wilmot - Hill is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wilmot - Hill who work in management occupations (9.94%), sales jobs (8.91%), and healthcare (8.63%).

 Also of interest is that Wilmot - Hill has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Wilmot - Hill telecommute to their jobs.
-Overall, about 10.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle